Lifetime Revenue CohortAnalysis

 For most businesses, the

 lifetime revenue cohort analysis chart will show a large amount of spending in the initial period and then increase more slowly over time.
-That initial spike is due to the fact that customers are more likely to make their first purchase soon after they are acquired than at any other time.
+That initial spike is because customers are more likely to make their first purchase soon after they are acquired than at any other time.
 In cases where the acquisition event itself is a purchase, 100% of customers make a purchase in their first period.
 In cases where registration can happen before purchases, this effect is less drastic.

 Occasionally, a subscription business will actually have a slope that increases over time.
 It is rare to see this, but it is a great signal for the business when it happens.
 This does not mean that there are zero churning customers, but rather that upgrades for customers that stay more than make up for the customers that leave.